Magdyz/websiteScheduler/README.md

 All inputs are sanitised to be numbers and text when needed.

-##Two options are available.
+## Two options are available.
 For example:

-1- Open a website that starts a queue exactly at 10 am automatically and be ahead of the queue.
+* Open a website that starts a queue exactly at 10 am automatically and be ahead of the queue.

-2- Open five tabs starting 9:59 AM in order to make sure you get in the queue ahead of anyone else.
+* Open five tabs starting 9:59 AM in order to make sure you get in the queue ahead of anyone else.

 No coding needed for this project.
 Feel free to fork and make it your own.

-##To use Webscheduler all you need to do is download the zip file
+## To use Webscheduler all you need to do is download the zip file

 In the Zip file there are two files websiteScheduler.py and readme.
 In terminal